salesforce/lwc/packages/@lwc/compiler/README.md

 ### Transformations

 There are several transformational phases that take place during compilation followed by a bundling phase.
-The Compiler utilizes [Rollup.js](https://rollupjs.org/guide/en) and its plugin system, which enables us to change its behaviour at key points in the bundling process.
+The Compiler utilizes [Rollup.js](https://rollupjs.org/guide/en) and its plugin system, which enables us to change its behavior at key points in the bundling process.
 LWC compilation pipeline consists of the following plugins:

 _Replace_ - replace code (ex: process.env.NODE === ‘production’ will be replaced with true or false depending on the mode).